-The Added Value of Microdosing for PIPs
+The Added Value of Microdosing for iPSPs and PIPs

-It is against this background of challenges, cautions, and vulnerabilities in paediatric clinical trials that this select group of experts in developing medicines for children gathered to examine the potential added value of microdosing to the development of Paediatric Investigation Plans (PIPs) for submission to regulatory authorities in Europe, the United States, and other regions and countries in the world.
-Any added value from microdosing in early studies in children would be limited.
-However, if introducing microdosing studies as either 'First-in-Children' studies of early-on Phase 0 studies for existing medicines could reduce the risk of injury to the child-participants and increase the accuracy of pharmacokinetic (PK) and toxicological analyses of (potential) medicinal molecules across the wide developmental range of childhood biology, then these studies may prove to be both scientifically and financially more expedient while also increasing the ethical confidence we can have in PIPs.
+It is against this background of challenges, cautions, and vulnerabilities in paediatric clinical trials that this select group of experts in developing medicines for children gathered to examine the potential added value of microdosing to the development of iPIPs and PIPs for submission to regulatory authorities in the United States, Europe, and other countries and regions in the world.
+The added value from incorporating microdosing studies in early drug development for children is specific and evident: microdosing provides a highly safe methodology for determining the MIST and potential toxicological effects of pharmaceuticals across paediatric developmental and biological age ranges.
+In addition, microdosing studies have now been demonstrated to be both feasible and accurate in paediatric populations, including in the youngest and most vulnerable populations.
+Introducing microdosing studies as either 'First-in-Children' studies of early-on Phase 0 studies for existing medicines can reduce the risk of unforeseen adverse toxicological injury to the child-participants and increase the accuracy of pharmacokinetic (PK) and toxicological analyses of (potential) medicinal molecules across the wide developmental range of childhood biology, In certain cases these studies may prove to be both scientifically and financially more expedient, while also increasing the ethical confidence we can have in paediatric medicines development plans.